top of page

 • Talk out your troubles with a sympathetic and trustworthy friend.
 Often another person can help you see your problem in a new light, so you can work on a constructive solution.
 Consider calling your (EAP) Employee Assistance Program.

-• Laugh.
+• Find something to make you laugh.
 Research is revealing that laughter has positive beneficial effects on the mind and body.
-The old dictum “Laughter is the best medicine” has some validity.
+“Laughter is the best medicine” has some merit.

 • Shun the “super-person” image.
 Decide which things you do well and put your major effort into these.
 Seek help from family and friends in other areas.